 Instructions

-- Allow butter to soften on the counter for at least 1 hour.1 stick unsalted butter
+- Allow butter to soften on the counter for at least 1 hour.1 cup unsalted butter

 - Mix together all ingredients.
-You can mix by hand or use a stand mixer with a paddle attachment.1 stick unsalted butter, 1 tablespoon garlic, minced, 1 tablespoon finely chopped fresh parsley, 1 tablespoon finely chopped fresh oregano, 1 tablespoon finely chopped fresh basil, ¾ teaspoon kosher salt, ½ teaspoon freshly ground black pepper
+You can mix by hand or use a stand mixer with a paddle attachment.1 cup unsalted butter, 1 Tablespoon garlic, minced, 1 Tablespoon finely chopped fresh parsley, 1 Tablespoon finely chopped fresh oregano, 1 Tablespoon finely chopped fresh basil, ¾ teaspoon kosher salt, ½ teaspoon freshly ground black pepper

 - Spoon the butter onto a piece of parchment paper or plastic wrap, form into a log, and wrap well.
 Chill for at least 2 hours before using.